Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 The Cost Reality: What You'll Pay Without Coverage

 Because most foundation damage is excluded from standard policies, the majority of homeowners pay for repairs completely out of pocket.
-Here's what you can expect based on 2026 data:
+Here's what you can expect based on 2026 data from Angi, NerdWallet, This Old House, and contractor cost guides:

 Minor crack repair $250 – $800